Most people know that henna is used for temporary tattoos and coloring one’s hair. But, what is a Henna rinse?

-In this article you’ll learn how to mix henna for hair.
+In this article, you will learn how to mix henna for hair.
 Read on to discover the best ways to make and use a Henna rinse; the benefits and the drawbacks you may encounter.

 What Is A Henna Rinse?

-Henna comes from a tropical shrub and is made from the dried and powdered leaves.
-Henna is so versatile that you may not be aware of all it’s uses:
+Henna comes from a tropical shrub and is made from dried and powdered leaves.
+Henna is so versatile that you may not be aware of all its uses: